Soaring Eagle Casino: Features

-Soaring Eagle offers a typical selection of pit and table games such as blackjack, roulette, craps, three card poker, and Let It Ride.
 In addition to slot machines in the main casino, an additional gaming hall called the "Slot Palace" is located across the street and offers Bingo, Keno, and additional slot machines.

 The casino also includes an 18-table poker room, which features games such as Texas hold 'em, seven-card stud, and Omaha hi-low.
 The poker room also features a bad beat jackpot and weekly Texas hold 'em tournaments.

-The resort includes four restaurants, a pool with an underwater sound system, a full-service spa, an arcade, a day care, concert hall and amphitheater.
+The resort includes eight restaurants, a pool with an underwater sound system, a full-service spa, an arcade, a day care, concert hall and amphitheater.